erlestor/abahus/backend/readme.md

 ## tests

+- Running `mvn test` will run tests
+- Running `mvn jacoco:report` will generate the file `housing/json/target/site/jacoco/index.html`.
+Open this file in the browser to view the test coverage report.
-- For information about how and what it tested see [core readme](core/src/test/java/core/readme.md) and [jsonworker readme](core/src/test/java/jsonworker/readme.md)
+- For information about what it tested see [core readme](core/src/test/java/core/readme.md) and [jsonworker readme](core/src/test/java/jsonworker/readme.md)

 ## how to run rest server